rust-lang/rust/active/0000-use-path-as-id.md

 Change the rebinding syntax from `use ID = PATH` to `use PATH as ID`, so that paths all line up on the left side, and imported identifers are all on the right side.
+Also modify `extern crate` syntax analogously, for consistency.

 # Motivation